MUSICIANS : Seamus Ennis

 To my father, these would be three "Run-of-the-mill" pipers'

-reels, because of this familiarity with the old pipers, apart form their
+reels, because of this familiarity with the old pipers, apart form

-is purported to have been named by a piper when
+phrase.
+The second is purported to have been named by a piper when

-a rush inserted in the barrel of

-musical pipe (changer etc.) makes
+a rush inserted in the barrel of a musical pipe (changer etc.) makes

 its bore narrower and flattens its pitch.
 Therefore it is used extensively

 in tuning pipes.